Stochastic Inflation in Numerical Relativity: Stochastic General Relativity

 where $W_k$ is a window function chosen to have support on long wavelengths: $W_0=1$ and $\lim_{k\to \infty} W_k = 0$, with a relatively steep drop around a value $k=\sigma aH$ where $\sigma$ a parameter determining the coarse-graining scale in terms of the Hubble radius $R_H=(aH)^{-1}$.
-The step function $W_k=\Theta(\sigma aH-k)$ is a common choice but smoother functions can also be envisaged - see \eqref{eq:ourWindow} for the smooth window used here.
+The step function $W_k=\Theta(\sigma aH-k)$ is a common choice but smoother functions can also be envisaged.
+Here, we will use the smooth window \eqref{eq:ourWindow}.

 From now on coarse grained time derivatives are to be understood as $\dot{f}^> \equiv d\left(Wf\right)/dt$ in any linearized perturbation variable $f$.
 From the Sasaki-Mukhanov equation

 we then find that the coarse grained variable ${\cal R}_k^>$ obeys